Tobi-Swali/La-Boum/README.md

-/exit0    | shuts the bot down - you have to manually start it again afterwards /status   | pings the bot to see if it is ready to be used /version  | displays the current version of the bot /wiki     | sends a link to Wookieepedia
+/exit0    | shuts the bot down - you have to manually start it again afterwards /status   | pings the bot to see if it is ready to be used /version  | displays the current version of the bot /wiki     | sends a link to onepiece.fandom and opwiki

 ### Bonus:
-There are currently five commands that are intentional not listed here.
+There are currently two commands that are intentional not listed here.
-Those five commands are eastereggs and do currently also need a '/' to get triggered.
+Those two commands are eastereggs and do also need a '/' to get triggered.

 ## <#>-------------<=======[ Configurations ]=======>-------------<#>